Strategies to Preventing Skin Scarring (and the anxieties which come with them)

 When you start to flake or peel, just keep moisturizing and do not exfoliate.
 I always say, "Peeling is healing" so it's a good sign!

-Any itchiness you may feel from skin peeling must be unscratched.
+Any itchiness you may feel from skin peeling must remain unscratched.
 It's a pain to endure but it's important in order to prevent a permanent mark.

 When the redness has gone, your skin will either be completely back to normal or left with a brown mark.
 If this happens, begin using a natural healing plant oil everyday.

-Burn scars which have been there for a long time can still sometimes fade after 1-3 years so don't lose hope.
-However, treating it right with the above steps can help avoid this altogether.
+Older burn scars can still sometimes fade after 1-3 years, so don't lose hope.
+However, treating it immediately with the above steps can help avoid this altogether.